This post is sponsored by Everywhere Agency on behalf of Primrose Schools; however, all thoughts and opinions expressed are my own.

 Even a simple color sorting activity using my collection of pouch caps, a muffin pan, and some tongs gave us an excellent opportunity to play together and grow my toddler’s skills.

 As my son gets older and becomes more verbal, I look forward to asking him questions about his thinking process as he builds more intricate houses and towers.
-Having him talk through his actions and reasons behind them will be a fantastic way to continue to build my son’s problem solving and critical thinking skills.
+Having him talk through his actions and the reasons behind them will be a fantastic way to continue to build my son’s problem-solving and critical thinking skills.

 Self-control is a skill we are continually working on with my toddler to attempt to curb some tantrums.
 We ask him to wait or pause before jumping into something he is super excited to do (such as jump into the splash pad).
 We ask him to do some action first before he can do something he enjoys (eat a few bites of dinner before running outside, anyone?) and we try to explain with “when… then” (when you pick up your toys, then we can play in the bathtub).